 If you are in trouble (behind in homework, doing worse in the course than you would like, etc.) for whatever reason, please let us know.
 We'll try to help!
 Additional help is available through the Student Learning Center (Golden Bear Center), the Honors Society, the Society of Physics Students, and the Physics Scholars Program.
 Inquire in the Physics Department Undergraduate Student Services Office (368 LeConte Hall) for further information.
 There is quite a lot of material in this course, and not a lot of time to learn it.
 There are many resources available to help you.
 We strongly encourage you to take advantage of them.

 Note: All above provisions listed in the course info sheet are subject to change at the instructor's discretion.
-If changes have to made, to address problems and to improve the smooth running of the class and/or discussion sections, students will be informed in due time.
-You will be advised if and when changes are made.
+Changes may happen to address problems and to improve the smooth running of the class and/or discussion sections.